fleschutz/PowerShell/Docs/switch-shelly1.md

-## switch-shelly1.ps1 - Switches a Shelly1 device in the local network
+## switch-shelly1.ps1 - Switches a Shelly1 device

-This script switches a Shelly1 device in the local network.
+This PowerShell script switches a Shelly1 device in the local network.

 ## Parameters
 ```powershell